-If you checked out the “About Me” section then you know my name is DeJay Lester.
-Looking at the front page, you probably saw that this is an Autobiography/Motivational/Impartation to the young generations upcoming and anyone who has been through trauma in their journey of life.
+My name is DeJay Lester and this website is an autobiography/motivational/impartation to the young generations upcoming and anyone who has been through trauma in their journey of life.

 I would appreciate your feedback.
 If you have any comments or suggestions, I welcome them and would love to hear them.
 Constructive criticism is something we can all learn and grow from, if we are open to listening.
 I will always listen to your ideas and I welcome your suggestions as well.